© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Gyrn hut platform (N) is a scheduled monument protected by Cadw under reference BR390.
 View the official record →

-Y Gyrn hut platform is a house platform of post-medieval date located in Breconshire, Wales.
+Y Gyrn hut platform is a post-medieval house platform located in Breconshire, Wales, representing the remains of a domestic settlement dating to the post-medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR390.

 Y Gyrn hut platform (N) dates from the post medieval/modern period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Gyrn hut platform (N) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR390.